 HM Treasury reserves the right to alter formulae, margins or other parameters used in the calculation of the rates for PWLB and NLF fixed rate loans and PWLB variable rate loans, exceptionally without notice.

 FURTHER ENQUIRIES

-Questions on this note should be directed to Mark Deacon at the UK Debt Management Office, telephone: 020 7862 6516, e-mail: AnalysisandResearch@dmo.gsi.gov.uk.
+Questions on this note should be directed to the Research team at the UK Debt Management Office, telephone: 020 7862 6516 e-mail: research@dmo.gsi.gov.uk.